 Absolutely nothing in the diary.
 Think we just hibernated.

 February saw the St Andrews Operatic Society’s performance of Patience.
 Colin had been asked to take on the role of the Major, which involved him in several songs.
-We’ve uploaded a low-res video of one of them here.
+Here’s a clip.

 Taking full advantage of our location here in the North-East, we also went to see Chris Addison at the Gala Theatre, Durham, and Randy Newman at the Sage, Gateshead.

 Our late winter skiing holiday this year took us to Schladming in central Austria.
 We were very impressed with both the resort and our hotel (they even had marmalade for breakfast).
 There was a good variety of slopes, the town itself was pleasant with several nice cafes, and the prices both in the town and on the mountain were reasonable, a welcome change from France.
 The only downside was Colin having a hard fall during an off-piste lesson and bruising ribs and shoulder.

 For some years Colin had been wanting to see Bellini’s Norma, and he had his chance at the Gala in March.
 Unfortunately the nice music was spoilt by what we thought was an inappropriate modern setting.
 Also on at the Gala were Fascinating Aida, who were superb and had us in stitches.

 The 14th was Benjamin’s 8th birthday and he’d been given a 2hr recording session in a local studio with his friends.
 He’d written some lyrics for a song, so Colin put them to music.
 Here’s the result.